git-masi/credit-card-validator/README.md

-# EngagedMD Case Study
+# Credit Card Validator

 ## About

-This is an implementation of the requirements in the EngagedMD case study.
-The project is organized as a monorepo with several apps and internal packages.
+This project implements a simple credit card validator.
+It is organized as a monorepo with several apps and internal packages.

 In the `/apps` folder you will find: